aschechter10/dataviz-project-proposal/README.md

 ## Development Timeline

-* The first iteration focused on a basic bar chart displaying medal counts per event.
-While functional, it lacked interactivity, consistent color coding for countries, and responsive design.
+* The first iteration focused on a basic bar chart displaying medal counts per event only for 1 event.
 [Version 1 (10/31/24)](https://vizhub.com/aschechter10/olympic-swimming-project-version-1)

 11/8/24